 Metal Expansion Joints and Metallic Compensators

-Metal expansion joints, also known as compensators, are leading technology components with a high responsibility in the process line.
+Metal expansion joints and metallic compensators are leading technology components with a high responsibility in the process line.
 In normal operation conditions, the metal expansion joint gets to absorb different displacements and dilations, pressures, temperatures, vibrations, among others.

-We could define metal expansion joints as flexible components intended to the piping of fluids, that ensure the protection of the system.
+We could define metal expansion joints and metallic compensators as flexible components intended to the piping of fluids, that ensure the protection of the system.

 Means to control the thermal expansion by the use of metal expansion joints and metallic compensators

 Due to the phenomenon of the thermal expansion, the size of any component, and particularly the size of the metallic ones (very commonly used in the industry), differ meaningfully due to the thermal differences.
 Therefore, unless the flexibility of the assembly can get improved to absorb the expansion, the equipment or the anchor points must support important external loads.

 There are different ways to control the thermal expansions in the pipings.
-However, most of the expert would rather use metal expansion joints due to their flexibility, that allows them to absorb displacements in any of the axis and avoid the great spaces taken up by the flexible lines.
+However, most of the expert would rather use metal expansion joints and metallic compnesators due to their flexibility, that allows them to absorb displacements in any of the axis and avoid the great spaces taken up by the flexible lines.

 Metal Expansion Joints ans Metallic Compensators Movements